 Grosseto is roughly a two-hour drive away from Florence, and you’ll need to hire a car to reach this small Italian town.
 While it may be a jaunt away from your arrival airport, it’ll provide a relaxing location once you’ve arrived.

 As well as the Cathedral of San Lorenzo, the church of San Francesco, and the city walls, Grosseto is a short hop away from the beach.

 If you plan on holidaying like a local, head to the beach early in the morning before the sun gets high in the sky, and head back to your accommodation to escape the lunchtime heat.

 Where to Stay in Grosseto

 Hotel Nuova Grosseto – Located in the centre of Grosseto, this stylish and modern hotel offers a large range of rooms including several types of double rooms and larger rooms suitable for families.
 Breakfast is included in the nightly rate.

 The Nest – A one-bedroom apartment that can sleep up to 4 people located within the City Walls of Grosseto.
 The apartment has a fully equipped kitchen allowing guests to cook their own meals and breakfast is also included.

 Not quite what you’re looking for?
 Click here to browse other options in Grosseto!

 For a truly relaxing break in Tuscany, head to the Elba.
-This island is a haven away from the hustle and the bustle of the mainland cities, and the best area to stay in Tuscany.
-To arrive in the largest island in this archipelago, you’ll need to catch a ferry from the port town of Piombino.
+This island is a haven away from the hustle and bustle of the mainland cities, and the best area to stay in Tuscany for those looking for a quiet escape.
+To arrive on the largest island in this archipelago, you’ll need to catch a ferry from the port town of Piombino.

 Because the island is small, there is no airport.
 This means that you’ll need to add lengthy travel days to either side of your holiday because you’ll have to land in one of the Tuscan airports and drive down to the coast.
 This is one of the downsides of holidaying in Elba, the time it takes to arrive on the island.